-Throws UnsupportedOperationException - If this object was created by ConditionalPermissionAdmin.newConditionalPermissionInfo or obtained from a ConditionalPermissionUpdate.
+Throws UnsupportedOperationException - If this object was created by ConditionalPermissionAdmin.newConditionalPermissionInfo(String) or ConditionalPermissionAdmin.newConditionalPermissionInfo(String, ConditionInfo[], PermissionInfo[], String) or obtained from a ConditionalPermissionUpdate.
 This method only functions if this object was obtained from one of the ConditionalPermissionAdmin methods deprecated in version 1.1.